rohit5126/linux-github-playbook/email_layout.md

-Hi [Recruiter's Name],
+Hi Divyanshu,

-I came across the [Job Title] role at [Company Name] on [where you found it - LinkedIn/Naukri/referral] and wanted to reach out directly.
-I'm currently a Software Engineer at LTIMindtree with close to 4 years of experience in multicloud infrastructure (AWS, Azure) and DevOps/SRE work, and I think my background lines up well with what you're looking for.
+I came across the DevOpsEngineer role at AiSensy on LinkedIn and wanted to reach out directly.
+I'm currently a Software Engineer at LTIMindtree with close to 4 years of experience in multicloud infrastructure (AWS, Azure) and DevOps work, and I think my background lines up well with what you're looking for.

 A few highlights from my experience:

-- [Bullet 1 - pick the 1-2 most relevant to this JD, e.g. incident response, automation, cloud provisioning]
-- [Bullet 2 - e.g. CI/CD, Kubernetes/EKS, IaC with Terraform/Ansible]
-- [Bullet 3 - optional, e.g. observability, security tooling, or a specific project]
+- Automated instance configuration, OS-level patching, and firewall/CIDR-scoped access provisioning across 80+ AWS and Azure servers using Ansible, cutting manual configuration time by ~35% and reducing environment-related incidents by ~20%
+- Built a production-style DevSecOps platform on Amazon EKS - Terraform-provisioned infrastructure with automated ArgoCD bootstrap, GitOps deployments, and a security-gated GitHub Actions CI/CD pipeline (Checkstyle, GitLeaks, Trivy)
+- Hands-on with Docker, Kubernetes, Terraform, Ansible, Prometheus/Grafana, and AWS services including EKS, Lambda, and Secrets Manager
+- Led resolution of 35+ P1/P2 incidents while maintaining 98% SLA compliance, including full root-cause analysis and cross-team coordination

 I've attached my resume with the full details.
 I'd welcome the opportunity to discuss how I could contribute to your team - happy to work around your schedule for a quick call.